jim-easterbrook/python-gphoto2/README.rst

 Install from GitHub_ (SWIG_ required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+SWIG (http://swig.org/) should be installable via your operating system's package manager.
+Note that this may be an older version of SWIG than the one used to generate the files on PyPI_.

 To install the current development version, use git_ to "clone" the GitHub_ repository, then change to the new directory::